ammul/library/stories/REGOD.md

 ---

-The singing had been continuous since the second month.
+The singing had been continuous since the second month of the new order.
 Not voluntary, the assigned filled the church-prisons from morning to compline, voices rising through stone.
 He no longer heard it as separate from silence.
 Beneath it, always, the subsonic frequency, low, constant, in the chest, the permanent condition of the world.

 ---